Can you be forced into a care home?

 Funding problems

-Care costs money and many older or disabled people rely on funding from their local authority to pay for their housing and support.
-Unfortunately, it is often cheaper to pay for residential care than pay for somebody to stay in their own home.
-As a last resort, councils may be forced to put you in a care home if it is the only financially viable way to ensure that you can still get the care you need.
+Many older or disabled people rely on funding from their local authority to pay for their housing and support.
+It is often cheaper to pay for residential care than for somebody to stay in their own home.
+As a last resort, councils may put you in a care home if it is the only financially viable way to ensure that you can still get the care you need.

 If your care is being funded by local authorities, such as the council or the NHS, you still have the right to choose which care home you move into, as long as it is within budget.